Biomedical-Imaging-Group/psf_generator/docs/src/index.md

     }
 my_propagator = VectorialCartesianPropagator(**kwargs)
 ```
-For a detailed explanation on all the input parameters, refer to the [documentation](TODO:addlink).
+For a detailed explanation on all the input parameters, refer to the API Documentation.

 Then, to compute the pupil, simply do